miklosme/papers/src/app/home.md

+# Daily Digest (October 2, 2024)

+Buckle up, AI enthusiasts!
+We've got a fresh batch of mind-bending research hot off the press, and it's time to dive in!

+First up, we're tackling the age-old problem of "hurry up and wait" in AI agent planning.
+Researchers have cooked up a spicy new method called [Interactive Speculative Planning](https://papers.miklos.dev/2410.00079) that's all about getting those LLM-based agents to think faster on their feet.
+By cleverly combining a quick-and-dirty "approximation agent" with a more precise "target agent," they're serving up speedier results without sacrificing accuracy.
+But wait, there's more!
+They've thrown human interaction into the mix, letting users peek under the hood and even interrupt the process.
+It's like giving your AI a turbo boost and a co-pilot all at once!

+Speaking of teamwork, let's talk about keeping secrets in a crowd.
+A groundbreaking algorithm for [decentralized state estimation](https://papers.miklos.dev/2410.00272) is making waves in the multi-agent AI world.
+This clever approach lets agents share just enough information to get the job done, without spilling all their beans.
+It's perfect for those dynamic, ever-changing networks where privacy is key and bandwidth is tight.
+The best part?
+It performs just as well (or even better) than methods that require a bird's-eye view of the entire system.
+Talk about working smarter, not harder!

+Now, let's switch gears to the wild world of AI safety testing.
+Researchers are shaking things up by introducing [biologically and economically inspired benchmarks](https://papers.miklos.dev/2410.00081) that'll make your average AI agent sweat.
+We're talking about balancing multiple objectives, dealing with diminishing returns, and even sharing resources in a multi-agent playground.
+It's like throwing your AI into a real-world economics simulator and seeing if it can keep its head above water.
+These new benchmarks are pushing the envelope on what it means to create truly safe and aligned AI systems.

+Last but not least, we're taking a virtual stroll through the city with the [Patterns of Life Simulation](https://papers.miklos.dev/2410.00185).
+This powerhouse can generate massive amounts of realistic human mobility data, perfect for putting your LLM-based agents through their paces in complex, real-world scenarios.
+With the ability to simulate up to 100,000 individual agents over years of time, and the flexibility to model any region on Earth using OpenStreetMap data, this tool is a game-changer for anyone looking to test and refine their multi-agent systems in lifelike environments.

+That's all for now, folks!
+Keep your algorithms sharp and your neural networks finely tuned.
+Until next time, this is your AI research roundup signing off!

 # Daily Digest (October 1, 2024)

 Hold onto your neural networks, AI enthusiasts!
 We've got a fresh batch of mind-bending research that's pushing the boundaries of multi-agent systems and decision-making under uncertainty.
 Let's dive right in!